Trevor Barker: 1978: Standout season

 For the 1978 VFL season, Ross Smith was replaced as coach by former Richmond player Mike Patterson.
 After successful recruiting, the Saints began the season strongly, with Barker being played more in a midfield-forward attacking role.
 The Saints were in second place after seven rounds on 5 wins and one draw with a fast-paced high-scoring line-up.
 Barker kicked three goals three times in the first 7 rounds.
 His ability to play mid-forward punctuated by 29 disposals and 3 goals in the Saints win over Melbourne in Round 6.
 After a high scoring first quarter which gave the Saints a 17-point lead, the team went on to amass 126 points by half time.
-The game ending in a 63 point win to St Kilda in a still club record score of 31.18 (204).
+The game ending in a 63-point win to St Kilda in a still club record score of 31.18 (204).
 St Kilda's season faltered mid-season, with six losses in a row followed by a close 3-point win over second placed North Melbourne.
 Barker collected his first ever 30 disposals or more game against Melbourne in Round 17.
 The team rebounded to win four of the next five games to sit just outside the top five, separated from fifth-placed Geelong by only two premiership points courtesy of their draw against Richmond in Round 3.

 In Round 22, the Saints hosted at Moorabbin, the standings suggesting St Kilda needed a win and Fitzroy to defeat Geelong to play Finals.
 The Saints put in one of their finest displays in recent seasons, thoroughly outplaying the Blues in front of a packed Moorabbin crowd to win by 40 points.
 Barker racked up 28 disposals and 2 goals, and was listed among St Kilda's best afield.
 St Kilda finished the season an underwhelming 6th.
 Barker was the Saints leading disposal winner for the season, racking up 493 disposals to go with his 87 marks, 23 goals and 92 free kicks for.
 It was his most prolific season at St Kilda.

-By now Barker was one of the established stars of the VFL, and fortunately his coaches at St Kilda FC gave him free rein to launch at the ball for his marks, resulting in a career highlight reel of marks that ranks alongside the greats Australian rules football.

 In 1979, Barker was restricted to 15 games through injury, averaging just under 20 disposals per game.
 His 17 disposal 2 goal effort a standout in the Saints Round 1 win over Hawthorn, in what was a dismal year for the team as a whole.
 Uncontrollable outside pressures were beginning to mount on St Kilda FC, and they would have a devastating effect in the following years.
 1980 saw Barker again restricted through injury, playing 17 games for the season averaging 18.5 disposals per game.